vrcAlbert/documentation-api/source/php/classes/migration.rst

 .. php:method:: down()

 	Does nothing.
-Need to be overridden if you want to support this operation.
+Need to be overloaded if you want to support this operation.

 ::executeSqlFile($sql_file)
 ---------------------------